UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 On this slide, you can see an award winning figure describing the “bloody toll” from the American war in Iraq.
-This figure has been purposely designed to draw your attention to the blood-like red color and the downward facing bars which brings up association with dripping blood.
+This figure has been purposely designed to draw your attention to the blood-like red colour and the downward facing bars which brings up association with dripping blood.